debs-obrien/debbie.codes/content/blog/testing-menus-desktop-mobile.md

 ]
 ```

-The [Playwrigh VS Code extension](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright) runs on 'Chromium' by default but we can change this to run on one of our mobile projects by clicking on the arrow next to the play button at the top of the testing sidebar and then clicking on **select the default profile**.
+The [Playwright VS Code extension](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright) runs on 'Chromium' by default but we can change this to run on one of our mobile projects by clicking on the arrow next to the play button at the top of the testing sidebar and then clicking on **select the default profile**.
 Here we can choose 'Mobile Safari'.
 Now when we run our test in VS Code it will use the mobile Safari browser.

 When we run the test we will see that the test fails.
 This is because the menu is hidden on mobile viewports and we need to click on the hamburger menu to open and see the navigation links.
 So how do we tell Playwright to click on the hamburger if the viewport is mobile?